Code-Institute-Submissions/Simon-Game-23/README.md

-I want a ‘super-speed’ option which increases the speed of highlighting the colours/panels in the sequence, I want a ‘unlimited-rounds’ option which allows that game sequence to go on, I want to be notified when I have compiled all set round in the sequence,
+I want a ‘super-speed’ option which increases the speed of highlighting the colours/panels in the sequence, I want a ‘unlimited-rounds’ option which allows that game sequence to go on, I want to be notified when I have compiled all set round in the sequence, I want a ‘reset mods’ which resets the page to with the latest check boxes

 Research
 To see the different styles and functionality I had a look at some of the existing types of the Simon games and also some of the tutorials on how to build a Simon game which give me some understanding and insight into what I could implement with my Simon game.